mcguffin/the-paste/readme.txt

 == Changelog ==

+= 2.1.4 =
+* Fix Image dialog: hide webp option if extension not allowed in multisite

 = 2.1.3 =
 * Bring TinyMCE activation to Editor toolbar
 * SVG paste: Without SVG upload allowed you can still upload pasted SVG as raster image